camera-mc-dev/mc_opensim/README.md

 - Ensure that .trc files have been generated.
 - Update `config.py` by:
-  - Setting `PATH` variable to the absolute path of the .c3d file locations.
+  - Setting `PATH` variable to the absolute path of the _session_ directory.
   - Setting other scaling and IK settings as desired (details of each setting given in config file).
   - For fine-grained control of IK settings see `.xml` files in `./configs/`.
 - Run: